 I spent the next few months writing with my birth mother, Hi Suk, via our handler with the agency.
 We sent emails to the agency and they would redact my letters to limit the personal information I wrote, such as, “The weather here in Idaho is just terrible in the winter!”
 After a few months of this type of correspondence, I knew this was not a crazy woman; I began to trust her.

 Becoming friends with my birth mother felt scary at first.
 I didn’t want her to be disappointed with how my life had turned out.
 I wanted to reciprocate the love she had for me but felt stressed because I could tell that she spent her entire life thinking of her two babies, and I didn’t want my love for her to be forced and fake.
-After time, that love I felt for her became very real.
+After some time, that love I felt for her became very real.
 She is my friend and I love having her in my life.

 Now my birth mother’s story is unique.
 She did not willingly place us for adoption.
 In fact, she didn’t even KNOW we were in an orphanage at all, much less already placed into a home in the United States.
 Here’s the quick version: a physically and emotionally abused young mother called the final straw after a particularly violent beating from my birth father.
 A swift divorce ensued, and our angry birth father left my little brother and at an orphanage, all while Hi Suk searched for us everywhere.